ssoe/Faloop-discord-feed/README.md

 # Faloop-discord-feed
 A Discord feed using webhooks from faloop.app

+This is part of a larger project that I decided to make public.
+The larger project is currently private, where this is used as a backup S rank feed for my hunt discord HoneyHunts (light).

 faloopApiLogin.py handles login and token logic.

 faloopSocketIO.py uses faloopAPiLogin to create a token for authing the socketio feed.
 Due to faloop limitations, you can only get S rank spawns from your own region.
 I am from Light and get from both Light and Chaos.
 Your mileage may vary.